-UPDATED | Man with gas cans arrested at NYC church
+UPDATED | Police: NYC cathedral suspect had booked a flight to Italy

-NEW YORK (AP) — A New Jersey man was arrested after entering St. Patrick’s Cathedral carrying two cans of gasoline, lighter fluid and butane lighters, the New York Police Department said, just days after flames ravaged the Notre Dame cathedral in Paris.
+NEW YORK (AP) — A college teacher arrested after entering St. Patrick’s Cathedral carrying two cans of gasoline, lighter fluid and butane lighters had also been arrested at a New Jersey cathedral this week and had booked a Thursday flight to Rome, the New York Police Department said.

+Marc Lamparello, 37, is facing charges including attempted arson and reckless endangerment after his arrest Wednesday night at the New York City landmark, said John Miller, the New York Police Department’s deputy commissioner of intelligence and counterterrorism.
+It happened just days after flames ravaged the Notre Dame Cathedral in Paris.

+Lamparello remained in police custody Thursday and had not been arraigned.
+There was no apparent connection to terrorism, Miller said.

+Lamparello is a philosophy instructor who has taught at New York City’s Lehman and Brooklyn colleges and Seton Hall University in New Jersey.
+Lehman’s website listed him as a Ph.D. candidate at the City University of New York’s Graduate Center.

+In a statement, Lehman College spokesperson Sarah Ramsey said, “We are aware that an individual was arrested last night after an incident at St. Patrick’s Cathedral.
+The individual was hired at Lehman College during this academic year, and was a part-time, online instructor this semester.
+We are taking the appropriate steps to terminate the individual’s employment with the college.”

-The unidentified 37-year-old man had pulled up Wednesday night in a minivan outside the landmark cathedral on Fifth Avenue in midtown Manhattan, walked around the area, then returned to his vehicle at 7:55 p.m. and retrieved the gasoline and lighter fluid, said NYPD Deputy Commissioner of Intelligence and Counterterrorism John Miller.
+Miller said surveillance camera footage showed Lamparello, a philosophy professor, circling St. Patrick’s several times in a minivan well over an hour before he parked outside the cathedral on Fifth Avenue, walked around the area, returned to his vehicle, and retrieved the gasoline and lighter fluid.

-“As he enters the cathedral he’s confronted by a cathedral security officer who asks him where he’s going and informs him he can’t proceed into the cathedral carrying these things,” said Miller.
-“At that point some gasoline apparently spills out onto the floor as he’s turned around.”

-Security then notified officers from the counter-terrorism bureau who were standing outside, Miller said.
-The officers caught up to the man and arrested him after he was questioned.
+When he entered the church, he was confronted by a security officer, who notified counterterrorism officers standing outside.
+Lamparello told the officers his car was out of gas and headed in a direction away from where he was parked, Miller said.

+Officers found his vehicle and determined it was not out of gas, Miller said.

 Subscribe Today